 To enter the cafeteria during a lunch period, all students must present their own current Maine East I.D. cards.
 Once in the Cafeteria, students must behave appropriately.
 Everyone at a table is responsible for seeing that all trays are returned and that all garbage and recyclable materials are placed in the receptacles provided.
 At the end of each lunch period, students must sit at their table and wait until the supervising staff member dismisses them.
+Maine Township participates in the National School Lunch Program.
+Please see National School Lunch Program for more information.

-Complaints and Grievances
+Complaints & Grievances

 Students may express concerns to various members of the faculty and administration.
 The subject of the concern will determine which staff member might most appropriately help.
-Students who need assistance in identifying the most appropriate staff member should speak with the Assistant Principal for Students.
+Students who need assistance in identifying the most appropriate staff member should contact Ms. Rebecca Stewart, the Associate Principal for